Depression during pregnancy can cause critical risk to your baby

 Once diagnosed, treatments that cause no harm to the unborn baby are advised.
 Following treatment options are said to help women with mild to moderate depression and do not include the use of medications.
 These may include:

-- Psychotherapy, such as Cognitive Behavioural Therapy (CBT), in which a skilled therapist teaches new approaches to managing thoughts and emotions
+- Psychotherapy, such as Cognitive Behavioural Therapy (CBT), in which a skilled therapist

 - Intake of Omega-3 essential fatty acids, which are found in foods such as oily fish and walnuts, which can act as a natural mood-booster